Signs of change: how addresses are saving lives in South Africa’s townships

 Turning to the internet in desperation, Coenie stumbled upon the perfect solution – what3words.
 It’s a global addressing system that has divided the world into a grid of 3m x 3m squares and given each one a unique 3 word address.
-So you might use it to meet a friend in a park at /// table.lamp.spoon, for example, or have a package delivered to your office door at /// index.home.raft.
+You might use it to meet a friend in a park at ///table.lamp.spoon, for example, or have a package delivered to your office door at ///index.home.raft.
 It provides a precise and incredibly simple way to talk about location.
 And it means everyone and everywhere now has an address.

 Today Coenie and his team are trialling the next big step in the KwaNdengezi addressing project – a portable address-printing machine.
 Built as a collaboration with what3words, the colourful cart prints 3 word addresses onto eye-catching and durable signs that residents can display on the outside of their houses.

 3 word addresses are giving KwaNdengezi’s residents an accurate and reliable way to talk about where they live, for the first time.
-For pregnant women, it makes the world of difference as medical services can now locate them to provide essential pre-natal care.
+For pregnant women, it makes a world of difference as medical services can now locate them to provide essential pre-natal care.
 And if anything goes wrong during the birth, ambulance crews now know exactly where to go to reach the mother and provide life-saving help.
 All residents also have the option to store their 3 word address in a database, allowing health services to build up a record for those living at the address over time.
-The database uses USSD technology – an easy to use technology that works on any mobile phone, without internet, allowing an even more rapid response in emergencies.

 Most residents have never had a home address before, so using it will take time to get used to.
 The printed signs filling the township will remind them to use their new address, and keep it in the forefront of their minds.
 They will also make it easier for services to identify the correct house.